-For many years I engaged joyfully in decorating the outside of our New York City coop.
-Although the world seems to have gotten dark and darker, I continue to decorate because I believe beauty heals most everything.
-Recently, though, in my decorating ventures, I suffered one of the darkest times of all.
+For many years, I joyfully decorated the outside of our New York City coop.
+Although the world seems to have darkened and darkened because of the beginnings of COVID, I continue to decorate because I believe beauty heals most everything.

 Our building is located near a busy intersection with major bus routes.
-It suffers through the onslaughts of public space with accumulated litter, theft, occasional graffiti and omnipresent gum wads polka-dotting the sidewalks.
+It suffers through the onslaughts of public space with accumulated litter, theft, occasional graffiti and omnipresent gum wads polka-dotting the sidewalks and other onslaughts of public space.

-To honor and protect private space near a public arena, one has to claim it.
-The best way to do this is to mark the area with beauty.
+To honor and protect private space near a public arena, one must claim it.
+The best way is to mark the area with beauty.

 Please curb man’s other best friend

-We were not able to stop all acts of vandalism, but they were greatly diminished.
-On the other hand, people started taking pictures of the signs, sending them to their friends and in some cases posting them on websites.
+We were unable to stop all vandalism, but it was greatly diminished.
+People also started photographing the signs, sending them to their friends, and sometime posting them on websites.
 People from all over the world would come into the lobby and tell the doormen what the signs meant to them.

-At some point, I would see people lined up to take pictures of each sign and I knew that we had touched something in the human heart.
+At some point, I would see people lined up to take pictures of each sign and we knew that we had touched something in the human heart.

-It was a joyful time to interact with all these visitors.
-Then COVID hit with its time of darkness for so many people.
+It was a joyful time to interact with these visitors.
+Then COVID hit with darkness for so many people.

 March 2020 – Signs of Determination

 New York City was one of the first in the United States to get hit hard.
-We saw the hospital tents being raised a block away in Central Park and heard the promise of the hospital ship approaching the Manhattan waters.
+We saw the hospital tents raised in Central Park a block away.
+We heard the promise of the hospital ship approaching Manhattan docks.
+I began to hear of the deaths associated with people I knew.

-My husband and I have a small farmhouse in the Berkshires of Massachusetts and at the urging of our grandchildren, we left the city.
-Before doing so, though, I said that I had to plant the spring gardens and make new signs, ones that reflected emotions around the pandemic.
+At the urging of our grandchildren, we left the city for a small farmhouse my husband and I have in the Berkshires of Massachusetts.
+Before going, I had to plant the spring gardens and make signs that reflected emotions around the pandemic.

 Another sign featured my favorite saying: